TFCC Injury

 - Instability: a feeling of the wrist giving way

-- Wrist pain on the little finger side that is not improving
+- Little-finger-side wrist pain that is not improving

 - Clicking or clunking with wrist rotation